mycognosist/solar/README.md

 # 🌞 Solar

-A minimal Secure Scuttlebutt node capable of lightweight replication and feed storage.
+A minimal, embeddable Secure Scuttlebutt node capable of lightweight replication and feed storage.

+The node can be run as a [commandline application](https://github.com/mycognosist/solar/blob/main/solar_cli) or embedded into another Rust application as a [library](https://github.com/mycognosist/solar/blob/main/solar).

 :warning: **Solar is alpha software; expect breaking changes** :construction: